chase-moskal/renraku/README.md

 > you can skip this tutorial and just read the working [s/example/](s/example/) code (which is used for testing purposes, so mind the relative import paths)

 1. **let's build a really simple api together.**
-    we'll integrate auth like it's a real app,
+    - we'll integrate auth, like it's a real app
-    run a node server, and call it from the browser
+    - and we'll run it in a node server, and call it from the browser

 1. **we'll start with two functions**
     ```typescript